311th Human Systems Wing: 1960s: Space and the Vietnam War

 The division's medical testing was conducted not only for Air Force personnel, but also for NASA astronauts in Project Mercury.
+(Note: The name of the rhesus monkey used in the first test of a space capsule ejection system was Sam, for School of Aerospace Medicine.
+Alcott & Williford, p.
+22.)
 Throughout Project Mercury, the division's medical facilities prepared astronauts for their missions and examined them after their return to earth.
 However, the expectation that the Aerospace Medical Division would be the "national center for aerospace medical studies" faded as NASA developed its own medical research facilities.
 By agreement with the Department of Defense, NASA took the lead in this area, although the division continued to participate in occasional projects.
 The division continued to take the lead in medical support for programs for which the Air Force was the lead agency, such as the Manned Orbiting Laboratory.
+(Note: This program was cancelled in 1969.
+Alcott & Williford, p.
+42.)
 The transfer of space medicine to NASA made it apparent by 1970 that the facilities at Holloman Air Force Base were no longer cost effective, and the 6571st Aeromedical Research Laboratory was inactivated in December.

 The War in Vietnam saw the division's School of Aerospace Medicine training load expand as the number of medical specialists in the Air Force grew.
 Courses were also added on tropical diseases and aeromedical evacuation.
 The division also kept a seven-person team in Saigon under the control of the Agency for International Development to augment civilian health services there.
 It helped develop body armor for aircrews of low and slow flying aircraft.
 More unusually, the division was involved with the initial development of lateral sighting techniques and the original FC-47 gunships.